 "The way a call center should be placing that volume is redundant across multiple locations so they never find themselves in a position where they cannot answer for a client," Gray said.
 "We have placed agents in 20 states.
 We have data centers bunkered down in three places in the states, so if one center is impaired, the call routing just switches out."

-At the core of it, call centers simply have a larger and more redundant infrastructure that ensures there is always an available location that can handle your small businesses calls, even if one location finds itself in the midst of a natural disaster or other service disruption.
+At the core of it, call centers simply have a larger and more redundant infrastructure that ensures there is always an available location to handle your small business's calls, even if one location finds itself in the midst of a natural disaster or other service disruption.

-When it comes to disaster planning, it's best to have a plan and not need it than need one and not have it.
-Having a preliminary discussion and establishing a relationship with a call center service is one step toward establishing a comprehensive disaster plan to keeps things running even if you can't physically get to your business.
+In disaster planning, emergency preparedness is key.
+It's best to have a plan and not need it than need one and not have it.
+Having a preliminary discussion and establishing a relationship with a call center service is one step in forming a comprehensive disaster plan to keeps things running even if you can't physically get to your business.
+While maintaining the phone lines is only one part of a holistic business continuity plan, it's an important piece of the puzzle.